-For unit-linked funds, we deduct an Annual Management Charge from the funds and this charge is already reflected in the price of the units.
-The amount of charge we deduct depends on the funds you choose to invest in and the amount of your original investment.
+For unit-linked funds, we deduct an Annual Management Charge.
+This charge is taken as a percentage of the fund value and varies according to the funds chosen.
 For more information, please read your Fund Guide.

 We calculate and take the charge for With-Profits funds differently.